Oats and paneer tikki/cutlet step-by-step recipe with photos.

 Ginger and green chilli: I use grated ginger; however, you may replace it with ginger paste.
 You may adjust chilli as per your preference or skip it altogether.

-Shallow-fry: Tikkis are usually shallow-fry them in some oil and this is my prefered cooking method.
+Shallow-fry: Tikkis are usually shallow-fried in some oil and this is my prefered cooking method.

 Bake: Preheat oven at 180℃.
 Spray some cooking oil onto them and bake for 12-15 minutes.